 Reconstruct breasts following a mastectomy or injury.

-During surgery, the breast tissue is raised to create an open pocket under the breast tissue or beneath the chest wall muscle.
-Inserting an implant behind each breast can increase a woman's breast size by one or more bra cup sizes.
+During surgery, the chest tissue is raised to create an open pocket under the chest tissue or beneath the chest wall muscle.
+Inserting an implant behind each breast can increase a woman's size by one or more bra cup sizes.
 Implants contain a saline solution (similar to saltwater) or a silicone gel.
 The surgery typically lasts about 1 hour.